search

 Print

-Been back listening to The Distillers since I played Joan Jett and the Blackhearts quite excessively since a few days ago.
+Been back listening to The Distillers since I played Joan Jett and the Blackhearts quite excessively a few days ago.
 To me, The Distillers are the young punk rock version of Joan Jett and the Blackhearts.
 While the singer, Brody Dalle, is like a deadly combo of Joan Jett x Patti Smith (check out her reinterpretation of Smith’s “Ask the Angels”, Smith’s voice meets Jett’s ‘tude!).

 “Drain the Blood” is included in their third full-length album, Coral Fang.
 It was a nominee for the Kerrang!
 Award for Best Single in 2004.
-While the album, compared to the last two, is more diverse musically, primarily influenced by grunge, and lyrically was inspired by the fallout of Brody Dalle’s marriage to Tim Armstrong and the subsequent media attention and controversy surrounding it.
+While the album, compared to the last two, is more diverse musically, primarily influenced by grunge, and lyrically inspired by the fallout of Brody Dalle’s marriage to Tim Armstrong and the subsequent media attention and controversy surrounding it.
 “I felt free for the very first time in my life.
-I felt like I was starting to become in charge of myself,” says ms Dalle.
+I felt like I was starting to become in charge of myself,” says Ms. Dalle.

 Have a fast, forceful, and abrasive Sunday, y’all!

-• Read also BAD REPUTATION.
+💧 You might also like BAD REPUTATION.

-Featured image via Brooklyn Vegan.
+Featured image via Melkweg Amsterdam.

 Facebook